Generate CUDA ROS Node from Simulink

 Configure Simulink® Coder™ to generate and build a CUDA® ROS node from a Simulink model.
-You configure a model to simulate and generate CUDA code for a ROS node.
+You configure the model to simulate and generate CUDA code for ROS node.
 You then deploy the CUDA ROS node to local or remote device targets.

 Your target device can be a local host computer with a CUDA-enabled NVIDIA GPU, or a remote device such as an NVIDIA Jetson board.

-To use GPU Coder for CUDA code generation, you must install the NVIDIA graphics driver, CUDA toolkit, cuDNN library, and TensorRT library.
-For more information, see Installing Prerequisite Products.
+To use GPU Coder for CUDA code generation, you must install NVIDIA graphics driver, CUDA toolkit, cuDNN library, and TensorRT library.
+For more information, see Installing Prerequisite Products (GPU Coder).

-To set up the environment variables, see Setting Up the Prerequisite Products.
+To set up the environment variables, see Setting Up the Prerequisite Products (GPU Coder).

-To ensure you have the required third-party software, see ROS System Requirements.
+To ensure you have the required third-party software, see ROS Toolbox System Requirements.

-To verify that your development computer has the drivers, tools, libraries, and configuration required for GPU code generation, see Setting Up the Prerequisite Products.
+To verify that your development computer has the drivers, tools, libraries, and configuration required for GPU code generation, enter these commands in the MATLAB Command Window:

 gpuEnvObj = coder.gpuEnvConfig; gpuEnvObj.BasicCodegen = 1; gpuEnvObj.BasicCodeexec = 1; gpuEnvObj.DeepLibTarget = "tensorrt"; gpuEnvObj.DeepCodeexec = 1; gpuEnvObj.DeepCodegen = 1; results = coder.checkGpuInstall(gpuEnvObj)

-This output is representative.
-Your results may differ.
+The output is representative.
+Your results might differ.

 Compatible GPU : PASSED CUDA Environment : PASSED Runtime : PASSED cuFFT : PASSED cuSOLVER : PASSED cuBLAS : PASSED cuDNN Environment : PASSED TensorRT Environment : PASSED Basic Code Generation : PASSED Basic Code Execution : PASSED Deep Learning (TensorRT) Code Generation: PASSED Deep Learning (TensorRT) Code Execution: PASSED results = struct with fields: gpu: 1 cuda: 1 cudnn: 1 tensorrt: 1 basiccodegen: 1 basiccodeexec: 1 deepcodegen: 1 deepcodeexec: 1 tensorrtdatatype: 1 profiling: 0

-Configure a model to generate a CUDA ROS Node.
+Configure a model to generate CUDA ROS Node.

 Open the Simulink model you want to configure for GPU code generation.